Kofi Kingston: Personal life

 Sarkodie-Mensah married Kori Campfield on September 11, 2010.
 They have three children together: two sons named Khi and Orion Kingsley, and a daughter named Lotus Selene.

 Sarkodie-Mensah's favorite wrestler growing up was Shawn Michaels.
 In a June 2019 interview, he stated that Dolph Ziggler was "one of my favorite opponents of all time, if not my favorite.
 Not to toot my own horn or our horn, our matches have always been off the chain.
 We have really good chemistry."

 Sarkodie-Mensah is close friends with former tag team partner CM Punk, stating that Punk took him under his wing when he didn't have to and he was "always grateful for that friendship".
 He is also close friends with Xavier Woods and Big E, with whom he formed The New Day.

 Sarkodie-Mensah has tattoos of Ghanaian Adinkra symbols along his spine.
 His first name (Kofi) is the traditional name in Ghana for people born on a Friday.
+Sarkodie-Mensah is a supporter of the New England Patriots, on December 1, 2024 during the Patriots game vs. the Indianapolis Colts he was honored as the teams keeper of the light ringing Gillette Stadium’s fog bell at the lighthouse prior to the kick off the game.

 In an April 2020 interview with Muscle & Fitness, Sarkodie-Mensah announced that he had become a vegan.